Waleed-BS/Readable/README.md

 $ node server
 ```

-## Installing Dependencies and Starting The Frontend
+## Install Dependencies and Start The Frontend:

 ```
 $ cd Readable